 Satisfactory Academic Progess - Undergraduate

-Recipients of federal financial aid, and certain state aid, retain eligibility by maintaining Satisfactory Academic Progress (SAP).
+Recipients of federal financial aid, certain state aid, and institutional aid, retain eligibility by maintaining Satisfactory Academic Progress (SAP).
 An institution must have a written SAP policy which is available to all students.
-The SAP policy must be the same as or more strict than the academic policy applied to students in the same program who are not receiving federal student aid.
+The SAP policy must be the same as or more strict than the academic policy applied to students in the same program who are not receiving federal student aid and institutional aid.

 An institution’s SAP policy must include a quantitative measurement (maximum time frame and pace of completion), qualitative measure (GPA), and must specify the regular intervals when SAP is measured (not less than once annually).
 The policy must address the treatment of remedial, ESL, audited and pass/fail credits as well as incompletes and withdrawals and credits earned by transfer or consortium agreement.
 Finally, a SAP policy must address how pursuit of a second degree or a change of major impact eligibility.